Bullish case

 CB AI stock forecast

-The CB AI stock forecast uses scenario math around the $359.30 quote.
-A three-year EPS framework using TTM EPS of $28.32 produced a bullish value near $535.10, a base value near $426.20, and a bearish value near $266.50 before any share-count change.
-These outputs show that upside depends on Chubb preserving underwriting margins and the market keeping a quality-insurer multiple.
+The CB AI stock forecast uses scenario math around the $350.68 quote.
+A three-year EPS framework using TTM EPS of $28.26 produced a bullish value near $601.80, a base value near $450.10, and a bearish value near $282.60 before any share-count change.
+These outputs show that upside depends on Chubb preserving underwriting margins and the market keeping a quality-insurer multiple, while the low TTM PE provides some cushion on the downside.

-More likely if P&C underwriting stays excellent, catastrophe losses remain manageable, net investment income keeps growing, Life Insurance premiums compound, and investors pay a mid-teens earnings multiple.
+More likely if P&C pricing stabilizes, catastrophe losses remain manageable, net investment income keeps growing, Life Insurance premiums compound, and investors pay a mid-teens earnings multiple.

-More likely if net premiums grow in the mid to high single digits, combined ratio remains attractive but normalizes, EPS compounds around the mid single digits, and CB trades near 13x earnings.
+More likely if net premiums grow in the mid single digits, combined ratio remains attractive but normalizes, EPS compounds around the mid single digits, and CB trades near 13x earnings.

-More likely if catastrophe losses rise, commercial pricing weakens faster than loss-cost inflation, reserves disappoint, investment marks pressure book value, and the multiple contracts toward 10x earnings.
+More likely if commercial and casualty pricing weakens faster than loss-cost inflation, catastrophe losses rise, reserves disappoint, and the multiple contracts toward 10x earnings.

 CB AI technical analysis